reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 **We don’t need to call subscribe methods in the Controller as the internal classes of Spring would call it for us at the right time**.

 {{% warning title="Do Not Block!" %}}
-NWe must make sure that we don’t use any blocking methods throughout the lifecycle of an API.
+We must make sure that we don’t use any blocking methods throughout the lifecycle of an API.
 Otherwise, we lose the main advantage of reactive programming!
 {{% /warning %}}

 ##### Functional Routing and Handling